Irencent/Industrial-Images-Anomaly-Dection/PatchCore report.md

 Select feature maps from two layers from Resnet, usually 2nd or 3nd.

 One point on the feature map stands for the feature of a patch from the original image.
-Average the features from an area center  ed with (a, b), which is taken as the feaure of (a, b)
+Average the features from an area centered with (a, b), which is taken as the feaure of (a, b).

 Do upsampling for the second feature map to match the size of the first one.